My Forking Life

 Can you make it in an Instant Pot?

 Yes!
-If you don't want to turn on your stovetop, you can easily make this recipe in your electric pressure cooker.
-The full instructions are down below in the recipe card, but it's a pretty straightforward process.
+If you prefer not to use your stovetop, you can easily prepare this recipe in your electric pressure cooker.
+The full instructions are provided below in the recipe card; however, the process is straightforward.

 You can also make this in the slow cooker if you prefer.
-Brown the beef first, then add everything to your Crockpot and cook on low for 5 to 6 hours.
+Brown the beef first, then add all the ingredients to your Crock-Pot and cook on low for 5 to 6 hours.

 Can you make it ahead of time?

-Yes, this is a great make ahead topping and is freezer friendly too.
-Let the hot dog chili cool to room temperature before placing in an airtight container.
+Yes, this is a great make-ahead topping and is freezer-friendly too.
+Let the hot dog chili cool to room temperature before placing it in an airtight container.
 It will keep well for 4 days in the fridge and up to 6 months in the freezer.

-Thaw frozen chili in the fridge overnight, and reheat it through gently on the stovetop to serve.
+Thaw frozen chili in the fridge overnight, and reheat it gently on the stovetop to serve.

 Recipe Variations

-This recipe is pretty awesome as it is, but there with a few easy swaps you can make it your own.
-Increase the amount of cayenne if you prefer your chili on the spicy side, or swap the ground beef for turkey, chicken or plant based 'meat' crumbles.
+This recipe is pretty awesome as it is, but there are a few easy swaps you can make to make it your own.
+Increase the amount of cayenne if you prefer your chili on the spicy side, or swap the ground beef for turkey, chicken, or plant-based 'meat' crumbles.

 To chili hot dogs topped with sliced onions.